dangnlu18/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model which is a programming interface of HTML and CSS.
+This is beneficial because it allows one to interact with HTML via JavaScript without altering the original HTML and CSS files.

 2. What is an event?

+An event is an action that occurs as a result of user action or state change of elements on DOM tree

 3. What is an event listener?

+event listner is an object that can handle an event that is triggerec by event/target

 4. Why would we convert a NodeList into an Array?

+It would be beneficial to convert a NodeList to an array because NodeList only have a .forEach method, whereas the array has many more methods including .forEach, .map, .filter etc.

 5. What is a component?

+component is modular code that is reusable.
+It allows for dynamic web development.

 ### Git Set up